JakobLS/mlops-credit-risk/model_deployment/README.md

 The model has been deployed as a web service using Flask and Dash.
 The resulting dashboard allows the user to interact with the model by submitting CSV or Excel files for prediction.
 This is a rather simple simulation of how a bank clerk might use a system like this.

+Also, note that we have currently hard-coded the model version to be used in the deployment.
+To streamline this process, we should aim for storing the model and artifacts in the cloud (such as an S3 bucket or Cloud Storage) which we then can retrieve directly.
+This would allow us to automatically train and then deploy the best model on a continuous basis.

 ## Local Deployment